 There are three methods for purchasing renewable energy that is not generated on a federal site:

 Competitive renewable power: In states with competitive electricity markets, federal agencies can purchase renewable power through competitive electricity procurements.
-The Green Power Network website shows states that have competitive renewable energy product offerings.
+EERE’s Green Power Network lists states that offer competitive renewable energy products.

-Regulated utility green pricing programs: Green pricing is an optional utility service that allows customers to support a greater level of utility company investment in renewable energy technologies.
-Participating customers pay a premium on their electric bills to cover the incremental cost of the additional renewable energy.
-To find out if your utility has a green pricing program, consult the Green Power Network's Green Pricing Web page.
+Regulated utility green pricing programs: Green pricing is an optional utility service that allows customers to support a higher level of utility company investment in renewable energy technologies.
+Participating customers pay a premium on their electricity bills to cover the incremental cost of the additional renewable energy.
+Consult the Green Power Network to find out if your utility has a green pricing program.

 Renewable energy certificates: Also known as renewable energy credits, green certificates, green tags, or tradable renewable certificates, RECs represent the environmental attributes of the power produced from renewable energy projects and are sold separately from commodity electricity.
-RECs are an attractive option for federal facilities located where renewable power is not readily available.
-Learn more about RECs from EERE's Green Power Network, or find guidance, including information about RECs, in the Renewable Energy Requirement Guidance for EPAct 2005 and Executive Order 13423.
+RECs are attractive for federal facilities located where renewable power is not readily available.
+Learn more about RECs from the Green Power Network, or find guidance, including information about RECs, in the Renewable Energy Requirement Guidance for EPAct 2005.

 On-Site Renewable Power Purchase Agreements

-On-site renewable power purchase agreements (PPA) allow federal agencies to fund on-site renewable energy projects with no up-front capital costs incurred.
+On-site renewable power purchase agreements (PPAs) allow federal agencies to fund on-site renewable energy projects without incurring up-front capital costs.
 Learn more about PPAs.

 Renewable Energy Project Assistance